The name Wattly reached England

 Early Notables of the Wattly family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Wattly Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was born at Banbury, the son of John Wheatly, a tradesman of...
+Another 39 words (3 lines of text) are included under the topic Early Wattly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wattly family to the New World and Oceana